MechaBay

 Matilda Ajan

 Matilda Ajan (マチルダ・アジャン, Machiruda Ajan) was an Earth Federation Forces supply officer who provided crucial support to the White Base during the One Year War.
-A professional officer who delivered supplies and equipment whilst piloting a Medea transport, Matilda became symbol of reliability and professionalism, developing complicated relationship with Amuro Ray before dying during Operation Odessa.
+A professional officer who delivered supplies and equipment whilst piloting a Medea transport, Matilda became a symbol of reliability and professionalism, developing a complicated relationship with Amuro Ray before dying during Operation Odessa.

 Role as Supply Officer